-While the annual decreases in care and protection referrals continue, at a local authority level there are significant differences when comparing 2018/19 to 2017/18.
-Care and protection referrals in Glasgow almost doubled after having decreased by almost two-thirds the prior year.
-This was offset by decreases across the Lothian and Borders and Lanarkshire local authorities, all of which saw decreases of over a third.
+While the annual decreases in care and protection referrals continue, at a local authority level there are significant differences when comparing 2019/20 to 2018/19.
+Care and protection referrals in Clackmannanshire, Falkirk and Stirling increased by 145%, 106% and 54% respectively while North and South Ayrshire both saw decreases of over 40%.
 As with offence referrals, below, when significant changes are occurring, multi-agency discussions take place to better understand the reasons for the changes.
 Full details of referral rates alongside other SCRA statistics over time can be accessed through SCRA's Online Statistical Dashboard.